Broad prevails over Berkeley in CRISPR patent dispute

-CRISPR/Cas9 gene editing was invented just over six years ago, and the technology’s inventors have spent more than half of that time locked in a legal dispute over who holds the rights to fundamental patents on the technology.
-In a highly anticipated decision released today, a U.S. federal court ruled in favor of the Broad Institute of MIT & Harvard, agreeing with a lower court that Broad’s patents for CRISPR/Cas9 gene editing didn’t interfere with a patent application from CRISPR’s other inventors at the University of California, Berkeley, and the University of Vienna.
+A long legal dispute over the rights to CRISPR/Cas9 gene editing has climaxed.
+In a decision released on Sept.
+10, a U.S. federal court ruled in favor of Broad Institute of MIT & Harvard, agreeing with a lower court that Broad’s patents for CRISPR/Cas9 gene editing didn’t interfere with a patent application from CRISPR’s other inventors at the University of California, Berkeley, and the University of Vienna.

-UC Berkeley could request a rehearing in a federal circuit court or attempt to take the case to the Supreme Court.
-But Jacob Sherkow, a professor at New York Law School who has tracked the case carefully, says both scenarios are unlikely, since no new legal issues have emerged.
+UC Berkeley could request a rehearing or attempt to take the case to the Supreme Court.
+But Jacob Sherkow, a professor at New York Law School who has followed the case, says both scenarios are unlikely since no new legal issues have emerged.
 “This is almost certainly the end of this particular patent dispute,” Sherkow says.

-The ruling of no interference means that the courts never heard arguments to decide who the original inventors of CRISPR/Cas9 were, which is the question that UC Berkeley wanted answered in the first place.

-UC Berkeley filed a patent application describing CRISPR/Cas9 gene editing in May 2012.
-Broad filed multiple patents later, but they were reviewed and approved first, since Broad paid for an expedited patent-review process.
-In response, UC Berkeley launched a so-called patent interference to determine if UC Berkeley’s patent application and Broad’s accepted patents described the same invention.

-At the U.S. Patent & Trademark Office (USPTO) in December 2016, Broad’s lawyers argued that the two sides invented different things.
-UC Berkeley’s patent application only showed how to use CRISPR/Cas9 to edit DNA in test tubes and in prokaryotic organisms like bacteria.
-Broad’s patents, in contrast, specifically described using CRISPR/Cas9 in eukaryotic cells, which include plants and animals, including humans.
-Broad argued that its invention was unique and separately patentable.

-One of UC Berkeley’s lawyers argued that “no special sauce” was required to use CRISPR/Cas9 in eukaryotic cells, and therefore Broad’s patents conflicted with UC Berkeley’s application.
-USPTO disagreed, and decided that Broad’s patents described a nonobvious invention.
-That decision halted the interference proceeding, keeping it from a next step where USPTO judges would hear arguments to determine the original inventor of CRISPR/Cas9, as UC Berkeley wanted.
+The fight began in 2014, when the U.S. Patent & Trademark Office (USPTO) approved Broad’s patent applications for CRISPR/Cas9 even though UC Berkeley submitted its application first.
+UC Berkeley demanded a patent interference trial to determine, first, if the described inventions were the same and, second, who CRISPR/Cas9’s original inventor was.
+After the trial, the USPTO judges declared that Broad’s invention was separately patentable, since it detailed how to use CRISPR/Cas9 in eukaryotes, which include plants and animals, while UC Berkeley showed only how to use the tool in test tubes and bacteria.
+Having made that determination, USPTO did not hear arguments to determine CRISPR/Cas9’s original inventor, as UC Berkeley wanted.

-UC Berkeley appealed the USPTO decision to the U.S. Court of Appeals for the Federal Circuit, which heard the case in April.
-Today, the federal court affirmed USPTO’s decision.
+UC Berkeley appealed the USPTO decision to the U.S. Court of Appeals for the Federal Circuit.
+That court heard the case in April and affirmed USPTO’s decision with the Sept.
+10 ruling.

-“It is time for all institutions to move beyond litigation,” Broad said in a statement following the ruling.
-Although Broad makes CRISPR/Cas9 tools freely available to academic and nonprofit researchers, it is unclear how the court’s decision will affect Intellia, whose license for CRISPR/Cas9 comes from UC Berkeley, and CRISPR Therapeutics, whose license comes from Charpentier.
+“It is time for all institutions to move beyond litigation,” Broad said after the ruling.
+But UC Berkeley’s retort cast doubt on whether that will happen: “We are evaluating further litigation options.
+We also look forward to proving that Drs.
+Doudna and Charpentier first invented usage in plant and animal cells.”

-That’s because UC Berkeley’s patent application, which was in limbo until the patent dispute ended, is still waiting to undergo review.
-But Sherkow says it is unlikely that USPTO will approve the patent in its entirety, since Broad now holds patents for using CRISPR/Cas9 in eukaryotes.
+UC Berkeley’s patent application, which was in limbo until the patent dispute ended, could now undergo review.
+But Sherkow says it is unlikely that USPTO will approve the patent for using CRISPR/Cas9 in any organism, as UC Berkeley desires.

-To complicate matters further, it recently became clear that another CRISPR scientist, Virginijus Šikšnys of Vilnius University, filed a patent for CRISPR/Cas9 just weeks before UC Berkeley filed its patent in 2012.
-While UC Berkeley and Broad were entangled in their dispute, the Šikšnys patent was approved and made public, meaning that USPTO can now hold the Šikšnys patent against UC Berkeley.
-“That has the potential to sink whatever is left from Berkeley’s patent application,” Sherkow says.

-UC Berkeley has had better success obtaining foundational CRISPR/Cas9 patents outside the U.S., including in China and Europe.
-UC Berkeley scientists have also discovered new versions of CRISPR that could provide alternatives to the Cas9 version that Broad now controls.
+UC Berkeley has won foundational CRISPR/Cas9 patents outside the U.S., including in China and Europe.
+That means there is no global monopolist controlling all the rights to CRISPR, says Robert Cook-Deegan, a patent expert at Arizona State University.
+“So the parties have an incentive to get along and stop going to war.”

+Kevin Noonan, a partner at the intellectual property law firm McDonnell Boehnen Hulbert & Berghoff, says the CRISPR patent interference fight was one of the fiercest and most expensive he’s ever seen.
+A cross-licensing agreement may be necessary for both sides.
+“I’m not sure the willingness is there yet,” he adds.

 “The Kavli Prize gives you an idea of what the principal advance was that the scientific community thought was the most important,” Sherkow says.
 The patent dispute decision, he adds, “is only going to affirm in scientists’ minds that patent law is simply not aligned with the actual process of scientific discovery and invention.”